A green, white and red layered bow on a Christmas wreath.

 The wired ribbon, my favorite ribbon, will allow you to bend the loops to perfection and really control the look.
 But don't be afraid to get creative with softer ribbons too.
 Just focus on pinching each loop tight and making fuller bows.
 Together, the layers will support each other and create a showstopping finished product!

-a stack of green wired ribbon, cream colored wired ribbon and red that is not wired.
+A stack of green wired ribbon, cream colored wired ribbon and red that is not wired.

 In the stack of ribbon rolls above the green and beige striped ribbon are wired, but the red is not.